Wanguifiona/Wildlife-Tracker/README.md

 To set up this project:

-* Clone the repository by executing the following command in your terminal in the directory of your choice -  git clone https://github.com/Wanguifiona/Hero.git
+* Clone the repository by executing the following command in your terminal in the directory of your choice -  git clone https://github.com/Wanguifiona/Wildlife-Tracker
-* Navigate into the hero-squad directory - cd Hero-Squad
+* Navigate into the hero-squad directory - cd wildlifetracker

 * Build project